 The simple truth is that not all air purification systems “work” the way the manufacturer claims.
 That’s why it’s important to do some research about potential products for your home before buying and installing.
 Look for products that have been lab-tested—and not just by the manufacturer or in a lab owned by or similarly affiliated with the manufacturer.

 Here’s a prime example of some reputable and not-so-reputable selling and advertising from air purifier manufacturers:

 Lennox’s Carbon Clean 16 air purification system went through months of testing at LMS Technologies, Inc., a highly reputed, independent laboratory.
 Those tests determined that this whole-home air purifier removes over 99% of the virus that causes COVID-19 from the air.

 In this instance, you can be fairly certain that this product, if installed correctly, will help reduce airborne germs and allergens in your home quite effectively, even if you don’t live in laboratory conditions.

 Molekule is facing class-action lawsuits challenging the company’s marketing claims about its air purification products’ performance and abilities.
 Things first began to snowball when Dyson, a rival company, challenged 26 of Molekule’s marketing claims, and the National Advertising Division (NAD) upheld all 26.
 During the investigation, NAD uncovered that Molekule’s product testing had been performed at a lab the company sponsors or at a lab where Molekule’s founder is a director.

-Molekule faced additional scrutiny when further investigation revealed that their studies were not conducted scientifically and were vulnerable to bias.
+Molekule faced additional scrutiny when a further investigation revealed that their studies were not conducted scientifically and were vulnerable to bias.
 Favorable testimonials of the product from doctors were also not supported by scientific evidence.